GerhardusCCollinson/ActivityForecastApplication/README.md

 ### Backend
 I didn't use much AI in the backend build.
 I used cursor to write a single function that converts weather codes into appropriate emojis.

 I valued building a greater understanding of what the backend portion did over using AI to produce it faster.
-This let me build a solid foundation, because, like I will get to later, this made it really easy to build the frontend using mostly AI.
+This let me build a solid foundation, which made building the frontend using mostly AI simpler.

 ### Frontend
 Having built a solid backend foundation allowed me to very easily use AI via cursor to put together most of the frontend based on a neatly structured backend API.